 L'Atelier de Joël Robuchon

-A bit of a cheat as Benjarong has been around since the early 1990s, but since the arrival of tattooed pin-up chef Morten Bjostrup Nielsen (formerly at the Michelin-starred Kiin Kiin in Copenhagen) this once stodgy hotel restaurant has been utterly reborn, with a menu stressing quality ingredients and fresh, clean flavors, creating Thai food at its best.
+Benjarong has been around since the early 1990s, but since the arrival of chef Morten Bjostrup Nielsen (formerly at the Michelin-starred Kiin Kiin in Copenhagen) this once stodgy hotel restaurant has been reborn.

 Ginza Sushi Ichi